-There are six levels of awards granted by State Training Providers and students may enter these with varying levels of schooling dependent on school results.
+There are six levels of awards granted by TAFE and students may enter these with varying levels of schooling dependent on school results.
 Click here to find a qualification that you may be interested in studying.

-Positions at State Training providers are very competitive and some are subject to a ranking process based on school results, work experience and other qualifications gained through State or Private Training Providers.
+Positions at TAFE is very competitive and some are subject to a ranking process based on school results, work experience and other qualifications.

-In order to apply for entrance to State Training Providers you need to meet the general entrance requirements of the course.
+In order to apply for entrance to TAFE you need to meet the general entrance requirements of the course.
 These are either a lower level qualification, communication skills and, for some courses math skills.
 The levels of communication or math skills needed are expressed as basic skills, developed skills, well developed skills and highly developed skills.

 School results from years 10 through 12 will be taken into account to determine your level of communication and mathematics skills.
 Even though the skills categories are labelled “communication and maths” you can demonstrate your skill levels using courses other than English and Maths.

 An online skills calculator is available http://tasonline.tafe.wa.edu.au/Reckoner/ in order to help students use their current results to calculate their individual levels of communication and maths skills.